processchunks(1) processchunks(1)

 machine names or IP addresses, separated by commas and with no embedded

 spaces.
-Machines with multiple processors should be entered as many
+Machines with multiple processors can be entered as many times

-times as the number of processors that you want to use.
-The local
+as the number of processors that you want to use, or a machine name can

-run with ssh.
-You must be set up to log into each of the machines with
+command will be run with ssh.
+You must be set up to log into each of

-ssh without having to enter a password (see below).
-Each machine must
+the machines with ssh without having to enter a password (see below).

 Processchunks first probes all of the machines to see if connections